adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 in a sense or own bankers and it provides us with new ways to buy and sell products.
 However, it brings with it one of the inherent problems that all other currencies have weather its paper money or digital currency.
-(Crackers, Hackers, Thieves)<which one> will go to just about any lengths necessary in order to obtain your hard earned (aeon, digital currency).
-They don't care about who you are, how nice a person you are or how adversely affect you will be from them stealing your (digital currency, aeon.)
+Malicious users and thieves will go to just about any lengths necessary in order to obtain your hard earned aeon,.
+They don't care about who you are, how nice a person you are or how adversely affected you will be from them stealing your aeon.

-It seams like everyday we hear of a story about someone either losing their digital currency or having had it stolen by a (cracker,hacker,thief).
+It seams like everyday we hear of a story about someone either losing their digital currency or having had it stolen by a malicious user.
 In many of those cases had the victim implemented a few simple security measures their digital currency would not have been stolen.
 This does not mean that you can follow all the security practices on the page and you will have nothing to worry about.
-Unfortunately, there is nothing that can be done to prevent a gifted (cracker,hacker,attacker) that is committed to gain entry into your computer.
+Unfortunately, there is nothing that can be done to prevent a gifted attacker that is committed to gaining entry into your computer.
 The best you can do is use the security best practices below in an effort to mitigate a majority of these threats.